colbyfayock/50-projects-for-react-and-the-static-web/Productivity/README.md

 * [The complete guide on how to use Google sheets as a database](https://codingislove.com/google-sheets-database/) (codingislove.com)

 ### Inspiration
 Know of any good examples?
-Submit a pull request!
+Submit a Pull Request!

 ## Habit Reminder